r3yc0n1c/CTF-Writeups/2021/Ramadan-Cyber-Wargames-2021/crypto/README.md

 s3 = (s2 * x) mod p
 </p>

 You might have got this!
-Yes this acts like an [Linear Congruential Generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) ( more precisely, it's like the [Lehmer random number generator](https://en.wikipedia.org/wiki/Lehmer_random_number_generator) version )
+Yes this acts like a [Linear Congruential Generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) ( more precisely, it's like the [Lehmer random number generator](https://en.wikipedia.org/wiki/Lehmer_random_number_generator) version )

 and here -